-There are four matters scheduled for a vote: the election of five (5) directors to serve until the 2020 Annual Meeting of stockholders; the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2019; the advisory vote on executive compensation; and the advisory vote on the frequency of future advisory votes on executive compensation.
+There are two matters scheduled for a vote: (i) the election of five (5) directors to serve until the 2021 Annual Meeting of stockholders and (ii) the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2020.
 Our Board of Directors does not intend to bring any other matters before the meeting and is not aware of anyone else who will submit any other matters for which a vote will be required.
 However, if any other matters properly come before the Annual Meeting, the people named on the proxy card, or their substitutes, will be authorized to vote on those matters in their own judgment.